Understanding off-road suspension can be a bit intimidating, owing to the plethora of design choices for various applications.

 Solid Axle Multi-Link: 3-Link vs 4-Link vs Radius Arm

-To know why you’d want this particular design or its various arrangements, you’ll require a better understanding of 3-link vs 4-link suspension.
+To know why you’d want this design or its various arrangements, you’ll require a better understanding of 3-link vs 4-link suspension.
 For now, let’s understand the basics of these common solid axle multi-link setups.

 A 3-link suspension, as you might’ve guessed, has 3 links that hold the axle and chassis together.